Anti-Tibetan sentiment

-Anti-Tibetan sentiment refers to fear, dislike, hostility, and racism towards Tibetan people or anything related to Tibetan culture in general.
+Anti-Tibetan sentiment is hostility, discrimination or racism against Tibetans or anything related to Tibetan culture in general.
 Anti-Tibetan sentiment has been present in various regions of Bhutan, China, India, and Nepal at various points in time.
 Anti-Tibetan sentiment in South Asia is due to the presence of Tibetan immigrants in those countries.
-Anti-Tibetan sentiment in China is due to the fact that Tibet has been annexed by China on several occasions over the centuries (Tibet is currently under the administration of the People's Republic of China) which has created tension between the Tibetans and the Han Chinese.
+Anti-Tibetan sentiment in China has been fueled by Tibet's historical annexation by China on multiple occasions throughout the centuries.
+This annexation led to ongoing tensions between Tibetans and Han Chinese, with Tibet currently being under the administration of the People's Republic of China.

 Bhutan

 The government of Bhutan agreed to take in 4000 Tibetan refugees.
 Ordinary Bhutanese became increasingly resentful of the Tibetan refugees because of their refusal to assimilate into Bhutanese culture.

 China

 Ever since its inception, the Chinese Communist Party (CCP), the sole legal ruling political party of the PRC (including Tibet), has been distributing historical documents which portray Tibetan culture as barbaric in order to justify Chinese control of the territory of Tibet.
 As such, many members of Chinese society have a negative view of Tibet which can be interpreted as racism.
-The traditional view is that Tibet was historically a feudal society which practiced serfdom/slavery and that this only changed due to Chinese influence in the region.
+The CCP's view is that Tibet was historically a feudal society which practiced serfdom/slavery and that this only changed due to the annexation of Tibet by the People's Republic of China.
+The Republic of China also claimed Tibet as part of its territory, as did its predecessor, the Qing.

-The CCP also promotes the view that some ancient Chinese historical figures strongly influenced many aspects of Tibet's fundamental culture as part of its campaign to legitimize Chinese control of Tibet.
-One such figure is Princess Wencheng, an ancient Chinese princess who purportedly married king Songsten Gampo of Tibet and introduced Buddhism as well as many other forms of "civilization" to Tibet.
-Evidence for the legitimacy of the claims made about Princess Wencheng is limited.

-Some extremists in China believe that the Han Chinese, Tibetans, and Mongols belong to the same ethnic group and/or race and that their differences are only regional rather than genetic.
+The CCP classifies Tibetan independence activists as one of the Five Poisons.